 What does OEM mean on a car?

-Understanding the meaning of OEM and its implications for your vehicle can help you make informed decisions about repairs and maintenance.
-While OEM parts may come at a higher price, their quality, fit, and warranty benefits often make them the best choice for maintaining your car's performance and longevity.
+While OEM parts may be more expensive, their advantages in terms of fit, reliability, and warranty coverage often make them the best choice for maintaining your vehicle's performance and longevity.

 Are OEM parts as good as original?